 Research is indicating benefits of rituximab (Rituxan) in treating lupus.
 Rituximab is an intravenously infused antibody that suppresses a particular white blood cell, the B cell, by decreasing their number in the circulation.
 B cells have been found to play a central role in lupus activity, and when they are suppressed, the disease tends toward remission.
 This may particularly helpful for people with kidney disease.

 Another new B-cell-suppressing treatment is belimumab (Benlysta).
 Belimumab blocks the stimulation of the B cells (a B-lymphocyte stimulator or BLyS-specific inhibitor) and is used for the treatment of adults with active autoantibody-positive systemic lupus erythematosus who are receiving standard therapy.
 It is important to note that the efficacy of belimumab has not been evaluated in patients with severe active lupus nephritis or severe active central nervous system lupus.
 Belimumab has not been studied in combination with other biologic therapies or intravenous cyclophosphamide.

-While there is no specific lupus diet, scientists have found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing disease activity and possibly decreasing heart-disease risk.
+While there is no specific lupus diet, scientists have found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing inflammation and disease activity and possibly decreasing heart-disease risk.
 It is generally recommended that patients with lupus eat a balanced diet that includes plant-based foods and lean sources of protein.

 Get breaking medical news.